Nordgaren/Elden-Ring-Debug-Tool/README.md

 * Can now save params using the games built-in function thanks to Pav!
 Params save to `ELDEN RING/capture/param`.

-* Added drag and drop functionality to Decrypt and Re-encrypt regulation.bin to the exe.
+* Added drag and drop functionality to decrypt and re-encrypt regulation.bin to the exe.

 ### Beta 0.3.1